 At the start of the project, veterinary practices were asked to examine dogs in their practice for ticks each week and to complete a questionnaire relating to the clinical history of each dog.

 Tick samples were then sent to the University of Bristol to be studied.
 A total of 1,461 veterinary practices responded to the request for tick collection and a staggering 6,372 ticks were sent in.
-The samples are currently being ‘mapped’ by location and analysed for the presence of tick-borne disease1.
+The samples have been ‘mapped’ by location and were analysed for the presence of tick-borne disease1.